Summer Paradise: Critical reception

 The song has received positive reviews from contemporary music critics.
-AbsolutePunk's Joe DeAndrea wrote a positive review for the song, praising K'Naan for "add his swag to the reggae inspired track" and said that "it surprisingly works and sounds like a song that Plain White T's wish they could write.
+AbsolutePunks Joe DeAndrea wrote a positive review for the song, praising K'Naan for "add his swag to the reggae inspired track" and said that "it surprisingly works and sounds like a song that Plain White T's wish they could write.
 Sputnikmusic's Davey Boy wrote favorably that "ill-fitting K'naan collaboration 'Summer Paradise' jumps on the Jason Mraz/Bruno Mars bandwagon, being a summery acoustic tune with Caribbean influences."
 Amy Sciarretto from Artist Direct wrote that the song is "a shimmery uptempo rocker that should blow the roof off wherever you are listening to it.
 It's a terrific, sun-drenched, warm-weather, top down, summer-ready number that you will want to listen to when you are at the beach or hanging out on the back porch and tossing back brews with your friends, bros, favorite ladies and more."

 Mahima Mathur from "High on Score" gave a positive review for the remix version featuring Sean Paul.
 She wrote that "it’s a nice breezy affair with picturesque scenery on the album cover.
 Along with having a very car [sic] feel, it’ll manage to get your spirits up while you’re sipping on those colourful Bahama mamas."
 Another positive reception of the remix version came from "Daily Spin"'s Rob Buchanan, who wrote that "It’s a quintessential summer track, with all the hooks and melodies to make you feel like you’re either at the beach, or on your way there having the time of your life."
 He also noted that "the guitar-riff sounds dangerously like Train’s "Hey, Soul Sister."